How to fit driving practice into your life

 3 ways you can squeeze in some driving practice

 Take your mam shopping

-Whoever's car you're insured to practise in, they'll be able to fit in some practice if it means they're doing something useful at the same time.
+Whoever's car you're insured to practise in, will be happy to fit in some practice with you if it means they'll get to do something useful at the same time.

 Shopping is a great one because you'll get a bit of a drive in but also - eeek - some parking.